forward6/tmeh/_episodes/2025-04-01-anthropic-principle.md

 ---
 layout: episode
-title: "The Anthropic Principle: When the Universe Reads the Manual"
+title: "The Anthropic Principle: When the Universe Reads the Handbook"
 episode_number: 13
 season_number: 2
 date: 2025-04-01